Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-filter-and-sort-table.md

-#Filter and Sort a Table
+# Filter and Sort a Table

 This is the second step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
-You need to go through all the preceding steps to get the project in the state that this step assumes.
+You need to complete the preceding steps to get the project in the state that this step assumes.

 This tutorial shows you how to programmatically filter and sort a table.